 Fortunately, there are a plethora of great Instagram analytics tools available for teams, big and small, that can help you go beyond the simple stats offered by Insights and better track your successes and find new opportunities.

-So here’s my list of the top 7 Instagram analytics tools of 2018 so far.
+So here’s my list of the top 7 Instagram analytics tools for 2021.

 Disclaimer: I’m a big fan of Later.
 It’s an awesome Instagram analytics tool that I’ve used personally for scheduling and engaging with Instagram followers.
 But more than that, it also measures account performance and provides detailed analytics.